OpenTreeOfLife/peyotl/README.md

 # ![peyotl](https://raw.githubusercontent.com/OpenTreeOfLife/peyotl/master/doc/peyotl-logo.png)

-A python package to make it easier to access web services and data associated with the [Open Tree of Life project] [1].
+<code>peyotl</code> is a python package written to make it easier to
+access web services and data
+associated with the [Open Tree of Life project] [1].

 This is intended to hold utility code to make it easier to: